thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

       --debug                  Turn on debug logging                   [boolean]
 ```

-### Verify the input for the swagger-editor module?
+### b.
+Verify the input for the swagger-editor module?

   * OpenShift
   * VPC
   * Argo CD configuation

-### Can the swagger-editor module be instantiated reusing the existing environment/infrasture already created?
+### c.
+Can the swagger-editor module be instantiated reusing the existing environment/infrasture already created?

   * If yes, what are the needed entries in a BOM?
   * If no, what are the needed entries in a BOM?

-### How is the implementation of the swagger-editor module organized?
+### d.
+How is the implementation of the swagger-editor module organized?

   * Which input does it has?
     * Parameters?